dozierbrown/Touching-Sounds/README.md

 ```
 python3 TouchingSounds.py
 ```
-* Whenever you run the program, a dialogue box should open requesting an input file.
-Please input a short sound file for the application to process.
+* Whenever running the program, a dialogue box will open requesting an input file.
+Upload a short sound file for the application to process.
+[Sample](https://github.com/dozierbrown/Touching-Sounds/tree/main/Samples) files have been provided.
 Once the audio is processed, a screen with a spectrogram will be produced.

 * Here are the current controls for exploring the spectrogram and its formant.